PHP Extensions for Wordpress. What Extensions to Enable?

 Performance Impact: Each active extension consumes resources.
 Enabling unnecessary extensions can slow down your server, affecting your WordPress site’s speed and responsiveness.

 Security Risks: Unused extensions can introduce vulnerabilities.
 Keeping only the necessary extensions active minimizes potential security threats.
+You can audit your server’s security posture with our DNS lookup tool and security headers checker.

 Server Issues: Some extensions may not play well together, leading to compatibility issues or unexpected behavior on your WordPress site.